gjacobs314/HackQ/README.md

 ## Support

 If you need any help, open an issue and I will assist you.
-Alternatively, you can contact the [original author](https://github.com/gjacobs314/HQTrivia).
+Alternatively, you can contact the [developer of the original project](https://github.com/gjacobs314/HQTrivia).

 ## TODO:
+- [ ] Crowdsource answers from Discord trivia server for a second opinion.
 - [ ] Improve accuracy and add additional algorithms for searching.
 - [ ] Show chat messages.
 - [ ] Display the video stream of the game show.